stevenriche/git-gud/README.md

 *README.md*: Git repos often come with a "README.md" file written in a format called "markdown" that displays on the main page of a GitHub repo and gives instructions or details about the codebase.

+## Setting up SSH with GitHub

+If you plan on using GitHub, it is a good idea to configure SSH on your machine.
+It makes everything much easier.
+Sign up for a free account, and [follow these instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys?platform=mac).

+We will walk through the process together, but you will only need to do this once, and it will make using GitHub much easier.

 ## Some Git Commands

 Using command line tools can be a bit intimidating at first, but you will only ever use maybe a dozen commands and it is much easier than you expect.